wicked-rainman/DAPL/docs/README.md

 12. Any additional reference files you make should reside in $HOME/DAPL/Reference.
 The DNS related files are too big to be stored in a GIT repository, and must all be built from scratch using the DNS related scripts in /usr/local/sbin.

 12a.
 For a list and brief description of the utilities/files produced by the Makefile, see Manifest.md

+14. Sample code can be found in the code_examples directory